alterNERDtive/LiveSplit-Elite-Magic-8-Ball-Championship/README.md

    - Right click, Edit Layout, Layout Settings, then in “Scriptable Auto Splitter”, set `[name of the race].asl` as the script path.

-**Note**: When the game is loaded with LiveSplit running, or when you start LiveSplit while the game is up, LiveSplit will lock up for 15 seconds and not respond.
-This is because it has to wait until it can be sure that the game has written a journal file.

 ## Races

 ### Back to Pareco